CloudBoost/developers/en/search/basicsearch.md

 ###Not

-To NOT a search filter you can use the `not` function.
+To NOT a search filter you can use the <span class="tut-snippet">not</span> function.

 ==JavaScript==
 <span class="js-lines" data-query="filternot">